csuka/ansible_role_apache/README.md

-# Apache 2.4
+# Apache

-An Ansible Role that installs Apache 2.4 on EL 8.
+An Ansible role that installs, configures and manages Apache for EL 8.

 ## Good 2 know